-The Ring Of Gilly Wood is available now in ebook and paperback now.
-You can purchase your copy of either using the link below.
+Summer At The Kindness Cafe is available in ebook and paperback now.
+You can purchase your copy using the link below.

 About The Author:

-Red Snow is available in ebook and paperback now.
+The Sunday Girl is available in ebook and paperback now.
 The ebook is currently only £2.99.
-You can purchase your copy of both using the link below.
+You can purchase a copy of both using the link below.

-Huge thanks to Anne Cater for inviting me onto the blog tour and for my copy of this book which I received in exchange for an honest review.
+Huge thanks to Anne Cater for inviting me onto the blog tour and to Simon and Schuster for my copy of this book which I received in exchange for an honest review.

 About The Author:

-The Hidden Women is available in ebook now and paperback on the 7th February.
-You can purchase or pre-order your copy using the link below.
+Monopoli Blues is available in ebook and paperback now.
+The ebook is currently only £1.99.
+You can purchase a copy of both using the link below.

-Huge thanks to Izzy from HQ Stories for inviting me onto the blog tour and for my copy of this book.
+Huge thanks to Anne Cater for inviting me onto the blog tour and to Unbound for my copy of this book.
 If you like fascinating, gripping war stories then you’ll love this book!

 About The Author: